Uberspace/lab/source/guide_synapse.rst

 Prerequisites
 =============

-You need a running Postgresql_ database server, a dedicated user with a secure password and database for synape.
+You need a running :lab:`Postgresql <guide_postgresql>` database server, a dedicated user with a secure password and database for synape.

 .. code-block:: console